elephantum/tatarinov.co/_posts/2011-08-14-optimizing-python.md

 will be penalized by emulation costs heavily, consider geterogenous approach whenever possible.

-Story of 32s &rarr; 7s Python program optimization.
+Story of 32s &rarr; 7s Python program optimization
 ---

 Some time ago